Mad-MO/FlipperGoL/README.md

 ![Screenshot](./ScreenshotApp.png)

-The return button ends the program.
+- The "return" button ends the program
+- The "ok" button toggles fullscreen mode
+- The "up" and "down" buttons adjust the speed
-All other buttons reset the cells to a random pattern.
+- The "right" and "left" buttons reset the cells to a random pattern

 ## Background